 The safety of our children is of primary importance.

 On Sundays, please walk with your child into the building and drop him or her off at your child’s classroom.
-Dismissal will also take place at your child’s classroom unless otherwise noted.
+K-3 dismissal will take place at your child’s classroom unless otherwise noted.
 4th and 5th graders will be permitted to make their way to the Willow Avenue entrance.

 On weekdays, only children who have been given permission by you may arrive without a parent or caregiver.
-If your child walks to Religious School, please arrange for your child to walk with others from the Temple.
+If your child walks to Religious School, please arrange for your child to walk with others to the Temple.
 If you or a caregiver will be dropping off your child, please wait to see that they have safely entered the building at the Willow Avenue entrance.
 For dismissal, only children who have been given permission to leave on their own may do so.
 For those parents and caregivers who do pick-up, it is preferable for you to park and enter the building.
-A member of the staff will be outside to make sure that children arrive safely to your car.
+A member of the security staff will be outside to make sure that children arrive safely to your car.